medhavi27/ASO-Web-App/documents/design-journey.md

   * Our client wanted a list of events, so we added an Events page, in which we'll have the list of upcoming events, as well as the form to add new events (for logged in eboard members)
   * Our client wanted to display a few blog posts, so we decided to add a "Learn More" page for people interested in reading more in detail about the club.
 We also included the form to submit blog posts on this page.
   * We decided it would be good to have all the contact information in one place, so we're going to create a Contact page, and add to it the eboard contact info, and the social media links.
-  * Thus, we ended up with our 6 main pages (About, Members, Alumni, Events, Learn More, Contact) and the information we're going to add to each one of them.
+  * Thus, we ended up with our 5 main pages (About, Members, Events, Learn More, Contact) and the information we're going to add to each one of them.